yaacov9/FormReact/README.md

 ## Server side
 The server works on node.js and Express.js.

+It uses ESLint and Prettier as a linter which configured on AirBnB convention.

 The server run on port 3000.

 The server's routes are the following: